sandogeorge/hwis/README.md

 This library (intended for use in a Common Lisp environment) implements a tree data structure and an algorithm for calculating the heaviest weighted independent set in a tree.
 It was developed in fulfilment of the coding requirements for a single semester graduate course in advanced algorithms.

-The main algorithm can be found in the *algorthms.lisp* file.
+The main algorithm can be found in the *algorithm.lisp* file.

 ### Loading
 To load the library, issue the following commands: